 - Here on disk part utility type list disk press enter key.

-- Select the disk letter by using command select disk 0
+- Select the disk letter by using the command select disk 0

 - Type Fallowing commands one by one as per instructed bellow